sidebase/nuxt-auth/docs/guide/authjs/nuxt-auth-handler.md

 })
 ```

-You can read more on each of these events and what data they provide on the offical [NextAuth docs](https://next-auth.js.org/configuration/events).
+You can read more on each of these events and what data they provide on the offical [AuthJS docs](https://authjs.dev/reference/core#events).

 ## Pages